-Liz Kelly (Margie Pierson) is joining BVT for the first time.
-Though native to Southeast Nebraska, she has spent the last 15 years elsewhere.
-While studying math and physics at Morningside College, she was active in theatre, including TheMandrake, Antigone, and Dancing at Lughnasa (where she played the matriarch of a dysfunctional Irish family, her favorite role to date.)
-After venturing west, she was part of Cheyenne Little Theatre Players, acting in OnGolden Pond and James and the Giant Peach, and assistant directing I Hate Hamlet.
+Liz Kelly (Stage Manager) is a southeast Nebraska native, though she has spent the last 15 years elsewhere.
+While studying math and physics at Morningside College, she was active in theatre, including acting roles in The Mandrake, Antigone, and Dancing at Lughnasa (where she played the matriarch of a dysfunctional Irish family, her favorite role to date), and various tech positions including props/backstage manager for Butterflies are Free.
+After venturing west, she was part of Cheyenne Little Theatre Players, acting in On Golden Pond and James and the Giant Peach, and assistant directing I Hate Hamlet.
+Most recently, she played Margie in BVT's adaptation of A Resurrection.
 Liz works in chemistry at Cooper Nuclear Station.